hasura/learn-graphql/tutorials/frontend/react-apollo-hooks/tutorial-site/content/mutations-variables/3-create-mutation.md

 import { useMutation } from "@apollo/client";
 ```

-We are importing the `useMutation` React hook from `@apollo/client` and the graphql query we defined above to fetch the todo data.
+We are importing the `useMutation` React hook from `@apollo/client` and the [GraphQL Query](https://hasura.io/learn/graphql/intro-graphql/graphql-queries/) we defined above to fetch the todo data.

 Now, we will use the `useMutation` React hook passing our graphql mutation constant that we imported.
 Add the following code: